 You are driving home after a long day of work.
 The highways of Houston are busy during rush hour, and the traffic is stacked up bumper to bumper for large portions of your drive.
 You apply your brakes as the car in front of you slows, and you come to a stop.

 Suddenly, you are jolted forward as a car hits you from behind.
 You and the other driver pull to the shoulder and inspect the damage to your vehicles, and find none.
 The other driver apologizes profusely and accepts blame for the fender bender.
 You exchange information just to be safe, and go off on your own way, thinking that everything is fine.

 Days later you feel that your neck and back have grown stiff and your head throbs off and on.
 This is just one common example of a driver who was not at fault and who decided not to report an auto accident to their car insurance provider, later regretting that decision.
 In this case, you are forced to take weeks off from work, you can no longer pick up your kids, you can not even perform house duties, and will soon have mounting medical and physical therapy bills to pay.
-If you find yourself in this situation, don’t hesitate, call our experienced Houston car accident lawyers.
+If you find yourself in this situation, don’t hesitate, to call our experienced Houston car accident lawyers.
 We are waiting to help you.

 Consequences of Not Reporting a Crash

 Houston is one of the most dangerous cities to drive in within the U.S. 640 people die and 2,850 are seriously injured each year on Houston’s roads, according to the Houston Chronicle.
 Tens of thousands more suffer moderate to minor injuries, and thousand more suffer property damage.
 What happens if you do not report the accident to your insurance?